FelixLiu2000/MiniGames/phase2/Readme.txt

-The read me is split into the parts of the overall program – the games, the app start, and game dashboard.
+The read me is split into the parts of the overall program – the games, the app start, game dashboard, and save manager.

 Subway Game (Backpack Icon):